bxin/M1M3_ML/README.md

 # M1M3_ML
 LSST M1M3 optical analyses for tests at UofA Mirror Lab

-Caution (5/5/2019): a problem was uncovered with the current determination of the cross-talk matrix for the LSST bending modes.
-This is in the process of being fixed.
-The cross talk here refers to the small but non-zero coefficients we get for bending mode#j, when we fit the measured bending mode #i using all 27 FEA bending modes.

 The repo contains the analyses performed with data we took at the UofA Mirror Lab.
 These are mostly documented with Jupyter notebooks, which uses Python 3 and other standard Python libraries.

 To execute these notebooks require data from two sources.